 Dr. Callaghan married Anne Regina Madden of North Tarrytown, New York and they had two children, a daughter and a son.
 Mrs. Callaghan was a nurse.

-Dr. Callaghan practiced at Kirkland Lake until May of 1946 when he moved to become a radiologist at St Joseph’s Hospital in Chatham, specializing in diagnostic radiology.
-In 1967, he was the Chief of Radiology at the hospital.
-Dr. Callaghan was President of the Kent County Medical Society, and Chairman of the Roman Catholic Separate School Board of Chatham.
-He enjoyed photography, fishing and travelling in his spare time.
+Dr. Callaghan practiced medicine at Kirkland Lake until May of 1946 when he moved to become a radiologist at St Joseph’s Hospital in Chatham, specializing in diagnostic radiology.
+In 1949, Dr. Callaghan was the President of the Kent County Medical Society.
+In 1967 he was the Chief of Radiology at St. Joseph’s Hospital.
+Dr. Callaghan served as the Chairman of the Roman Catholic Separate School Board of Chatham.
+In his spare time, he enjoyed photography, fishing and travelling.

 *Dr. Callaghan’s son, Dr. James E. Callaghan also became a radiologist.